-*Please note that students may take a TOTAL of TWO University Studies freshman seminars during their entire time at UC Irvine so long as subjects vary.
+*Please note that students may take a TOTAL of THREE University Studies freshman seminars during their entire time at UC Irvine so long as subjects vary (See the UCI General Catalogue).

 OVERVIEW OF FRESHMAN SEMINARS